2025 ASPCA Research Grants

 About these Grants

-ASPCA research grants develop cutting-edge knowledge in animal welfare.
-We fund high-quality research across a variety of disciplines and methods that has clear potential to benefit animals, either directly or through effecting systems-level change.
+ASPCA research grants fund high-quality research across a variety of disciplines and methods that has clear potential to benefit animals, either directly or through effecting systems-level change.
 Proposals to extend studies focused on other disciplines to include animal welfare will also be considered if they can be clearly demonstrated to have substantial potential benefit to animals.

-This year we are soliciting proposals in the following five research areas:
+This year we are soliciting proposals in the following Six research areas

-Access to Veterinary Care (AVC) Research: Proposals that address AVC from any angle (e.g., medical, legal, AVC impact, program delivery, community engagement, veterinary engagement).
+Access to Veterinary Care (AVC) Research: proposals that address AVC from any angle (e.g., medical, legal, impact, program delivery, community engagement, veterinary engagement).
 Ideally, the research will establish tools or guidelines to improve access to veterinary care.
+Download the full requirements (PDF).

-Psychological Trauma Research: Proposals related to developing novel approaches to the documentation of animal cruelty and neglect in the absence of physical trauma.
-Proposals are encouraged from any relevant discipline (e.g. physiology, psychology, ethology).
+Psychological Trauma Research: proposals related to developing and validating novel approaches to the objective documentation of animal cruelty and neglect in the absence of physical trauma (i.e., documenting psychological trauma).
+Proposals are encouraged from any relevant discipline (e.g., physiology, psychology, ethology).
 Of particular interest is research that focuses on objective measures, including biomarkers and quantitative behavioral phenotyping.
+Download the full requirements (PDF).

 Grant Fund Amounts

-The maximum individual grant amounts for each research area are $20,000 (Psychological Trauma Research), $40,000 (Applied Behavior Research), $50,000 (Access to Veterinary Care Research and Cruelty Research), and $30,000 (Farm Animal Welfare Research).
-Applications for amounts under the maximum amount are encouraged and will be assessed on an impact-for-cost basis.
+The maximum individual grant amounts for each research area are $20,000 (Psychological Trauma Research), $50,000 (Applied Behavior Research), $50,000 (Access to Veterinary Care Research and Cruelty Research), $50,000 (Farm Animal Welfare Research), and $50,000 (Shelter Research).
+Requests may be made for any amount within the maximum, and applications of any amount will be equally considered.

 Eligible Applicants